 |

-Converting a "Junk" MCR Loudspeaker into a Black Wrinkle MCR to Match the HRO-7T This turned out to be a much more involved conversion than I first thought it would be.
+Converting a "Junk" MCR Loudspeaker into a Black Wrinkle MCR with 8" Loudspeaker to Match the HRO-7T This turned out to be a much more involved conversion than I first thought it would be.
 But, the end result was a stunningly different looking MCR loudspeaker. |

 Was a Black Wrinkle MCR Included? - As I've mentioned, I'm not really sure that these Black Wrinkle HRO-7T receivers came with a matching MCR loudspeaker.
 However, I'd like to create a matching MCR in black wrinkle finish as I think it would be a nice addition for the HRO-7T set-up.
 I have a National MCR-type speaker that I believe was originally for a NC-125 since it appears that it had been gunmetal silver color.
 It had been repainted years ago using "off-the-shelf" spray paint in machine gray and the paint was terrible and the paint job even worse (orange-peel city.)
 Additionally, the little six-inch speaker cone had two large ripped areas that were crudely "repaired" with Scotch tape.
 The MCR box was slightly bent on two sides adding to the "junk appearance" of the speaker.
 This MCR had been included in a trade and had been setting around here for a few years just waiting for something interesting to come along that would inspire a restoration that would save this MCR from oblivion. |

-Wooden Adapter Plate - The six-inch speaker adapter plate is made out of steel so reworking it for an eight-inch speaker would be difficult.
+Wooden Adapter Plate - The MCR Loudspeaker that was originally supplied with the HRO-7T used an eight-inch diameter PM speaker with the audio output transformer mounted on the loudspeaker.
+This MCR would have to be converted to an eight-inch speaker by changing the adapter plate.
+The six-inch speaker adapter plate is made out of steel so reworking it for an eight-inch speaker would be difficult.
 I decided that I would use 1/2" plywood to make the adapter plate since it would be much easier to work with as a material.
 The size that would fit into the box is 9.5" square.
 The speaker hole cut-out is 7" and then there are four speaker mounting holes and four other holes for mounting the adapter plate in the box.
 The metal adapter plate was used as a template for marking and drilling the .250" diameter mounting holes for the wooden adapter plate.
 The speaker frame was used as the template for marking and drilling the holes for the 8-32 x 1.25" FH screws that are counter sunk on both sides (conical for the FH and a relief hole for the nut to retain the speaker mounting screws to the adapter plate.
-Once the wood-working is finished, the wooden adapter plate was painted matte black and allowed to dry overnight.
+Once the wood-working was finished, the wooden adapter plate was painted matte black and allowed to dry overnight.
 Painted the adapter plate on 5-13-24 |

 VHT Black Wrinkle Finish